Purohit1999/hospital_management/README.md

 As a **Doctor**, I want to:

 ### 📅 1.
-View All My Appointments
+View My Appointments

-Sorted by date and patient.
+Sorted by patient and date.

 ### 👨‍⚕️ 2.
 Access Assigned Patients

-View symptoms, personal details, and profile photo.
+See symptoms, personal info, and medical history.

 ### 💊 3.
 Issue Prescriptions

-Add medication instructions and downloadable notes.
+Provide instructions & treatment plans.

 ### 🗂 4.
-Review Past Discharge Records
+View Past Discharge Summaries

-To understand historical medical cases.
+Inform decisions for re-visiting patients.

 ### 🛡 5.
-See Only My Assigned Patients
+Access Only My Patients

-To maintain privacy and data protection.
+Protect privacy.

 ---